Electromagnetic Field Radiation (EMF), Interference (EMI), and Compatibility (EMC) Consulting Services

 Hands-On Engineering Skills

-• Sometimes requires circuit rework, adding ferrites, redesigning layouts, or modifying enclosures.
+Sometimes requires rework of circuits, adding ferrites, redesigning layouts, or modifying enclosures.

 Main Steps Involved in an EMI Investigation